Adirondack LAKES, Streams, Waterfalls – plus: 2019

 *Please review Fees, Payments & Refunds

 Get ready to enjoy some of the most beautiful waterscapes anywhere – plus.
-The “plus” in this case is found in the Adirondack villages of Long Lake and the surrounding area.
+The “plus” in this case is found in the Adirondack village of Long Lake and the surrounding area.

-Besides the villages, our Adirondack trek will get us to tranquil lakes and ponds, meandering mountain streams, peaceful marshes and crashing waterfalls.
+Besides the village, our Adirondack trek will get us to tranquil lakes and ponds, meandering mountain streams, peaceful marshes, and crashing waterfalls.
 What else could we ask for?
 As is always the case, a lot of our compositions will depend on the weather.
-However, Forked Lake, Stillwater Reservoir, the Racquette River, the Cedar River, Connery Pond, Buttermilk Falls and many other opportunities will give us plenty of Adirondack magic to excite our shutter release fingers.
+However, the Raquette River, the Cedar River, Connery Pond, Buttermilk Falls, Lake Abanakee and many other opportunities will give us plenty of Adirondack magic to excite our shutter release fingers.

-When we know what to expect from the weather we’ll make our decisions about where to position ourselves for the evening and sunset hours as well as where we want to wrap-up on Sunday morning.
-The headwaters of the Hudson River always promises to be captivating during early morning hours and the nearby abandoned Adirondack village of Tahawus and Calamity Brook will offer us opportunities further up-stream.
-Sunrises on Simon Pond or sunsets across the giant Racquette Pond are certain to leave us aching for more.
+The headwaters of the Hudson River always promise to be captivating during early morning hours and the nearby abandoned Adirondack Village of Tahawus and Calamity Brook will offer us opportunities further up-stream.
+Sunrises on Simon Pond or sunsets across the giant Raquette Pond are certain to leave us aching for more.

 Image review: Many participants in my workshops and tours consider our daily image review sessions to be one of the highlights of our time together.
-It’s an opportunity to revel in our successes as well as to learn from the success of others in anticipation of our next shoot.
+It’s an opportunity to revel in our successes, learn from the success of others and identify things we’d like to do differently in anticipation of our next shoot.

 NOTICE: The potential always exists for specifics of any tour/workshop to change.
 It is with this thought in mind that I will always confirm the details of your planned participation with you before charging your credit card.
 I always suggest that you not confirm schedule or travel arrangements until I have confirmed the details with you.